 RELATED: Creative Ways o Make Your Home Feel Like a 5-Star Hotel

 #4 A Weekly Exfoliation

-A good way to keep your sheets cleaner for a longer period of time is by taking an exfoliating shower just before bed.
+Adding on to the prior topic, a good way to keep your sheets cleaner for a longer period of time is by taking an exfoliating shower just before bed.

 Use your nighttime go-to scrub and gently scrub to remove any dead skin cells and dirt from your body.
 Don’t forget to moisturize once you’re out of the shower.

 RELATED: A Perfect 3-Ingredients Coffee Face Scrub (Home DIY)

 Exfoliating is important as it helps remove dead cells from the skin, and thus unclogging the pores deep from withing.
 However, exfoliating can be addictive and, if you over-exfoliate with peels and lasers, you risk weakening and eventually destroying it.

 RELATED: 10 Common Skincare Mistakes That Are Ruining Your Skin

 Sleeping on your side or stomach is one of the underrated ways in which wrinkles form.
 The reason for this is that when you do this, your skin is pressed up against a pillow creating creases around your eyes and mouth while you sleep.